thejoeyweber/convergence-story/docs/world/groups.md

 ## Faction One
 - **Overview**:
   - A coalition of mages or advanced researchers who suspect there are parallel realities.
-In Arcania, they might be a council of archmagi exploring rumored “plane overlaps.”
-In Technia, they are a research consortium analyzing anomalies in cosmic data.
+In the fantasy timeline, they might be a council of archmagi exploring rumored “plane overlaps.”
+In the sci-fi timeline, they are a research consortium analyzing anomalies in cosmic data.
+In the real-world timeline, perhaps an underground scholar network.
 - **Leadership**:
-  - A rotating council of experts (e.g., a high-level mage, a space physicist, or even a real-world underground scholar).
+  - A rotating council of experts (e.g., a high-level mage, a space physicist, or even a real-world professor).
 - **Allies & Enemies**:
   - Allies: Some academic institutions, forward-thinking leaders.
   - Enemies: Traditionalists or those who fear the destabilizing effect of discovering parallel worlds.
 - **Symbols or Emblems**:
   - A stylized eye superimposed on an abstract representation of three branching paths (symbolizing the three timelines).
 - **Current Goals**:
-  - Confirm the existence of parallel realities, gather knowledge, possibly orchestrate or prevent an eventual Convergence.
+  - Confirm the existence of parallel realities, gather knowledge, possibly orchestrate or prevent an eventual full Convergence.

 ## Faction Two
 - **Overview**: